SulemanKazi/sulemankazi.github.io/projects/azan.md

 2. Determine **Azan times** at all locations from step 1 for every day of the year.
 3. Determine if there is any time during the entire year where **none** of the locations above have the Azan happening.

-We will use some assumptions during this process, which we'll walk through below.
-All assumptions made are preceded by the _[Assumption]_  tag.
+We will be using some assumptions during this process, which we'll walk through below.
+To make these clear, all assumptions made are preceded by the _[Assumption]_ tag.

 ### 1. Determine locations where the Azan occurs

 Ok first things first, we can't expect the Azan to occur at every single point on the globe.
 The Azan is given whenever muslims pray **in congregation**. _[Assumption]_  A good proxy for prayer in congregation (and hence a place where the Azan occurs) is a mosque, although muslims frequently pray in congregation outside of mosques as well.
 Ok great, so we need a way to determine where all mosques are in the world!
-Such a thing unfortunately does not exist.
+A dataset listing all mosques in the world does not exist.
 However a [Deloitte study](https://www2.deloitte.com/xe/en/pages/financial-services/articles/the-digital-islamic-services-landscape.html) estimated there were 3.6 million mosques around the world, projected to reach 3.85 million by 2019.
 Thus when the study was conducted there was 1 mosque for every 500 muslims in the world.
+Maybe we can come up with a heuristic absed on this information?

 The [GeoNames](https://www.geonames.org/) geographical database provides a list of cities around the globe with a population of >1000, along with their lat/longs and estimated population.
 Here's what it looks like: